History of the Jews in Odesa: Second World War and beyond

 When the Nazi forces had lost ground in the Eastern Front, the Romanian administration amended its policy and declined to deport the remaining Jewish population of eastern Europe to extermination camps situated in German-occupied Poland, while allowing Jews to work as hired labourers.
 In contrast to other areas of occupied Eastern Europe, the survival of Jewish population was significantly higher in Odesa.
-After the war, Jews constituted more than ten percent of Odesa's population, and could be found in most occupational groups from port stevedores and unskilled workers to the intellectual elite.
+By the end of World War II, only 5,000 of the Jews of Odessa who did not retreat with the Soviet forces were still alive.
+According to the United States Holocaust Memorial Museum, "Only a small number of Jews survived the Holocaust in Odesa, either as forced laborers or in hiding."